Ex-wife of Lorenzen Wright charged with murder in 2010 death - News 12 Now

 MEMPHIS, Tenn.
-(AP) — Authorities say the ex-wife of former NBA player Lorenzen Wright has been charged with first-degree murder in his death more than seven years ago.
+(AP) — The ex-wife of former NBA player Lorenzen Wright has been charged in his slaying, more than seven years after his body was found in a field in his hometown of Memphis.

-Memphis Police Director Michael Rallings said Saturday that Sherra Wright has been charged in the death of her ex-husband, a Memphis native who played for five teams over 13 seasons as a forward and center in the NBA.
+Memphis Police Director Michael Rallings said Saturday that Sherra Wright has been charged with first-degree murder in the death of Wright, who played for five teams over 13 seasons as a forward and center in the NBA.

-Police in Riverside County, California, arrested Sherra Wright on Friday night on a fugitive from justice warrant, online records show.
+Police and federal marshals in Riverside County, California, arrested 46-year-old Sherra Wright on Friday night on a fugitive from justice warrant, online records show.

 Wright’s decomposing body was found in suburban Memphis on July 28, 2010 – 10 days after the 34-year-old was reported missing.
 He was shot multiple times.
 The seven-year investigation into his death has been one of the Memphis Police Department’s most high-profile unsolved cases.

-Billy R. Turner was indicted on a first-degree murder charge Dec.
+The case had a break earlier this month, when Billy R. Turner was indicted on a first-degree murder charge Dec.
 5 in Wright’s death.
-He has pleaded not guilty.
+Turner has pleaded not guilty.
 Media reports have said Turner, a landscaper, and Sherra Wright attended the same church.
 Rallings would not discuss the connection between Turner and Wright, but he said police were confident they knew each other.

+A release from the Shelby County District Attorney’s office says Turner and Sherra Wright conspired to kill Lorenzen Wright.
+Sherra Wright has a court hearing Monday in California.
+Officials were not certain Saturday when she would be returned to Memphis.

 Police said last month that they had found a gun used in the killing in a lake near Walnut, Mississippi, about 75 miles (120 kilometers) east of Memphis.